Here is a summary of all the policies Gov. Sununu and his departments have implemented during the state of emergency.

 - Starting May 11, barbershops and hair salons could open for basic hair services.
 Once again customers and employees must wear facemasks and follow other safety procedures.

 - Starting May 18, restaurants could open limited outdoor dining areas.
 Starting June 15 restaurants will be able to allow indoor dining with tables six feet apart.
 Restaurants in southern counties will only be able to serve at 50% capacity.

 - Starting May 22, non-contact youth sports could practice outdoors in groups of ten or less.
 Players must use their own equipment.
-Starting June 15 outdoor, non-contact amateur and youth sports can expand to groups of up to 50.
+Starting June 15 outdoor, non-contact amateur and youth sports could expand to groups of up to 50.

 - Starting May 29, behind-the-wheel driver's education could take place with instructors.

 - Starting May 29, churches, synagogues, mosques, and other places of worship could open for in-person services at 40% capacity.
 On June 19 Gov. Sununu bumped up that capacity to 50%.

 - Starting June 1, fitness centers could offer small group classes with adequate social distancing.

 - Starting June 1, personal care services such as acupuncturists and nail salons could open to a limited number of customers.
 There are other safety guidelines.

 - Starting June 1, seacoast beaches could open for transient use, such as swimming, surfing, and running.
 State parking will be limited to 50%.
 On June 5 Gov. Sununu announced that the state would also allow sunbathing on beaches.
 There have been some challenges managing crowds at Hampton beach; on June 29 Gov. Sununu announced a pay increase of $3 per hour for state park staff working in Hampton.